redis-developer/redis-bike-co/README.md

 cp env.example .env
 ```

-Note that `.env` files may contain secrets such as Redis passwords, API keys etc.  Don't commit them to source control!
+Note that `.env` files may contain secrets such as Redis passwords, API keys etc.  Add them to your `.gitignore` file and don't commit them to source control!
+We've done that for you in this repository.

 ## Starting a Redis Stack Instance